 4. Outside of the case of necessity, it is not lawful for anyone, without the required permission from the proper pastor, to confer baptism in their territory upon those who are not his subjects.
-In those instances when permission has been obtained to have someone baptized in another parish, the responsibility for the paper work, catechesis, and the judgement as to whether the baptism should proceed, still remain with the proper pastor unless other arrangements have been explicitly made.
+In those instances when permission has been obtained to have someone baptized in another parish, the responsibility for the paperwork, catechesis, and the judgment as to whether the baptism should proceed, still remain with the proper pastor unless other arrangements have been explicitly made.

 6. Every parish church shall have a baptistry or at least a prominently located baptismal font, properly equipped for the conferring of baptism.
 (CIC 858) The font shall be treated with reverence, neatly maintained, and thoroughly cleaned at frequent intervals.

 7. As the rite for baptizing, either immersion, which is more suitable as a symbol of participation in the death and resurrection of Christ, or pouring may lawfully be used.
 (Sacred Congregation for Divine Worship, Christian Initiation, General Instruction, 2nd editio tipica: 1973. n.
 22)

 8. The ordinary minister of the sacrament is one who has received Sacred Orders.
 For parishes or communities without an ordained minister, a non-ordained Christian faithful can licitly administer the sacrament by written permission of the Archbishop.
 (CIC 861, §2)